 Geist Montessori Academy provides an academically and culturally rich educational environment that allows children to acquire knowledge in a non-competitive, individualized manner.
-We strive to prepare a school environment that encourages life-long learning and greater exploration of the community and the world.
-Character building and community awareness form a whole-child curriculum that prepares our students for life.
+We strive to prepare a school environment that encourages collaboration, cooperation, creativity, and greater exploration of the community and the world.
+Geist Montessori Academy develops a capacity for character, peaceful problem solving, and care for the environment through a whole-child curriculum that prepares our students for life.